 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

 What might affect my test results?

-A number of things can affect the outcome of a calcium blood test.
-This test is typically done at the same time as other blood component tests to gain a greater picture of your overall health.
-Certain medications can change blood calcium levels and affect the test results.
+A number of things can affect the results of a calcium blood test.
+This test is typically done at the same time as other blood tests to get a better picture of your overall health.
+Certain medicines can change blood calcium levels and affect the test results.

 How do I get ready for this test?

 You don't need to prepare for this test.
 Be sure your health care provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.